isomerpages/moe-greenridgesec/_key-links/For Parents/MOE Sexuality Education in Schools.md

 consequences of sexual behaviour.</p>
 </li>
 <li>
-<p>7.
-Through the Sexuality Education lessons, secondary students will have
+<p>Through the Sexuality Education lessons, secondary students will have
 the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age</p>